 As fast as our kids grow, it feels like we are running a face through different sizes of clothing in a very short time.
 You might be spending a lot of money on new clothing for your kids, but then tossing them away to only buy them more new clothes in larger sizes.
-This can really be a problem when it comes to your finances.
+This can really be a problem when it comes to your finances but Flyp has a solution for you.

 It also doesn’t make sense to keep spending a bunch of money on new clothing that our kids are only wearing for a short amount of time.
 I used to hold onto my older kids clothing just because I felt I was spending too much money on purchasing new clothes.
 Thankfully, there are plenty of resources you can use so you can hang onto your money and find cheap or even FREE clothing for your kids.